 Lonzo Ball and Alex Caruso have drastically improved Chicago’s perimeter defense, but they won’t spend significant chunks of time on a power forward like Randle.
 If the Knicks win and cover, expect a big game from their reigning All-Star.

-DraftKings incentivizing Chicago backers with $20 free bet
+DraftKings incentivizing Chicago backers with $20 bonus bet

 DraftKings Sportsbook in Illinois has an interesting Bulls offer this week.